30% of Denmark’s district heating consumption can be provided by geothermal energy

 In Aarhus, it is possible to provide 30% of the district heating with geothermal energy.
 A full development would require ten geothermal plants with up to 22 wells.
 We have planned seven plants in Aarhus, covering up to 20% of the city’s district heating demand.

-We are currently in the exploration phase.
+We are currently in the appraisal phase.
 We have entered an agreement with Kredsløb (The district heating utility company for Aarhus Municipality) to develop and operate EU’s largest geothermal heating plant.
 The first exploration wells will be drilled 2023, and in 2025 the plant can start supplying the first geothermal district heating.
 The plant is expected to be completed in 2030 and operate in 30 years.Learn more about the different phases in our business model

 Download press release